 One of the oldest living trees in northern Europe, the yew - or Taxus baccata - is one of the three conifers native to Britain (the others are Scots pine and juniper).
 They bear succulent red fruits instead of cones.

 These huge and ancient trees are common in churchyards, and some are thought to be thousands of years old.

-Seeds: Every part of the tree - except the fleshy seed cap - is poisonous to man and cattle but not to deer or rabbits.
+- Seeds: Every part of the tree - except the fleshy seed cap - is poisonous to humans and cattle but not to deer or rabbits.
 When a bird eats one of the fruits it digests the fleshy jacket, or aril, and passes the poisonous seed intact.

 This living link to one of Scotland's literary greats, Robert Louis Stevenson, stands in the private grounds of a house in Colinton, Edinburgh.
 The Treasure Island author is known to have played in the branches of this ancient yew, when he spent some of his childhood living in the house with his grandfather.